-This course covers the regional anatomy of the back, posterior neck, upper extremity, and lower extremity.
-The anatomical structure, function and relationships of the bones, joints, muscles, blood vessels and nerved in each region are examined in detail.
-Clinical correlations and applications are introduced throughout the course.
-Foundational anatomical concepts are reviewed through self-directed learning modules.
-Prosected cadavers are utilized to enable observation and review of previously dissected specimens pertinent to the regions of focus.
-(4+3)
+Foundational course for healthcare students focusing on the regional anatomy of the back, posterior neck, upper extremity, and lower extremity.
+Anatomical structure, function and relationships of the bones, joints, muscles, blood vessels and nerves in each region are examined in detail from both a gross and histological perspective, and as appropriate, developmental processes will be explored.
+Clinical correlations and applications, foundational anatomical concepts and terminology are introduced.
+Prosected cadavers enable observation and review of the anatomy.
+(5+3)